SpiegelSoft/XamarinForms.Reactive.FSharp/README.md

         member __.UrlPathSegment = "Dashboard"
 ```

-Here, we are making extensive use of the `CompositeDisposable` class. `SubscribeToCommands` is triggered by the `OnAppearing` callback, and `UnsubscribeFromCommands` is triggered by the `OnDisappearing` callback.
+Here, we are making extensive use of the `PageDisposables` member of the base class. `SetUpCommands` is triggered by the `OnAppearing` callback, and `TearDownCommands` is triggered by the `OnDisappearing` callback.
 In the world of [ReactiveUI](http://reactiveui.net/), commands are observables, which sets us up very cleanly for responsive, asynchronous architecture.

 Once you have set the commands up in the ViewModels, you can hook them up to controls in your View using the `withCommandBinding` function: